SoftDev2425/mtogo-exam-repo/readme.md

 ### System Integration (SI)

 Focuses on designing and implementing an integrated software system capable of combining legacy components with modern microservices.
-Techniques such as the Strangler Pattern, event-driven integration, and message brokering via Kafka were applied.
+Techniques such as the Strangler Pattern, event-driven integration, remote procedure calls and message brokering via Kafka were applied.
 The system integrates various independent services and ensures seamless communication through an API Gateway, promoting scalability and flexibility.

 ### Software Quality (SQ)

-Emphasizes implementing robust testing, quality assurance practices, and secure coding principles.
-Tools like Jest and Supertest were used for unit and integration testing and Artillery for load testing, while CI/CD pipelines were established to automate testing and deployment.
-Additionally, static code analysis and taint analysis were applied to ensure security and maintain code quality.

 Emphasizes robust testing, quality assurance practices, and secure coding principles.
 The testing strategy was designed to ensure the MTOGO application handles growth from 300,000 to 1.5 million users and 3.6 million to 18 million orders over five years.
-**Highlights:**

-- Use of tools like Jest, Supertest, and Artillery for testing Node.js services, and JUnit and JMeter for Java services.
-- Code coverage reports to ensure a minimum of 70% coverage for all services (later increased to 80%).
-- Automated CI/CD workflows for continuous testing, code quality checks (static code analysis through ESLint), validating coding standards (Prettier) and seamless deployment.
-- Load testing critical components like the API Gateway and microservices to simulate high user demand.
+Use of tools like Jest, Supertest, and Artillery for testing Node.js services, and JUnit and JMeter for Java services.
+Code coverage reports to ensure a minimum of 70% coverage for all services (later increased to 80%).
+Automated CI/CD workflows for continuous testing, code quality checks (static code analysis through ESLint), validating coding standards (Prettier) and seamless deployment.
+Load testing critical components like the API Gateway and microservices to simulate high user demand.

 ### Development of Large Systems (DLS)

-Focus on the use of Domain-Driven Design (DDD) to align technical development with business requirements.
-Key practices include Event Storming, creating a ubiquitous language, and defining bounded contexts.
-The system was designed using the C4 model, which provides a structured approach to visualizing software architecture.
-Also focus on creating a proper development way of working, including branching strategies, pull requests, and code reviews. pr.yml was used to automate the testing and building of the system. master.yml was used to automate the building of the docker images pushed to Github Container Registry ([check list of packages](https://github.com/orgs/SoftDev2425/packages)) and semantic release for versioning.

 Focuses on Domain-Driven Design (DDD) to align technical development with business requirements.
-Practices like Event Storming, creating a ubiquitous language, and defining bounded contexts guided the architecture.
+Practices like Event Storming, creating a ubiquitous language, and defining bounded contexts guided the architecture.Architectural visualization using the C4 Model for system context, containers, and components.
+Implementation of branching strategies, pull requests, and automated workflows for efficient collaboration. `pr.yml` for building and testing pull requests, `master.yml` for building and deploying to production.
+Semantic Release for versioning and changelog generation.
+Docker for containerization and orchestration.
+API documentation using Swagger OpenAPI.
-**Highlights:**

-- Architectural visualization using the C4 Model for system context, containers, and components.
-- Implementation of branching strategies, pull requests, and automated workflows for efficient collaboration.
-- Transitioning to microservices using CI/CD pipelines for version control, testing, and Dockerized deployments.

 ### Additional Details